daniel-hampton/mcio/index.md

 - title: Best Practices
   details: Learn the professional techniques that will save you time and money.
 - title: Enjoyment
   details: Obstacles do not block the path.
 They are the path.
-Enjoy the journey.
+Enjoy your journey.
 footer: Copyright © 2020-present Daniel Hampton
 ---